• Skip to primary navigation

 What are Refrigerator Pickles?

-Refrigerator Pickles are made without the typical steps of canning, made instead with raw cucumber slices and brine - very little effort and they're ready to eat within hours.
+Refrigerator Pickles are made without the typical steps of canning, made instead with raw Kirby cucumber slices, brine and lots of fresh dill – very little effort and they’re ready to eat within hours.
 The upside of this is that they easy to make and incredibly crispy and delicious.
 The downside is that they are not shelf stable, i.e., but will last several weeks in the refrigerator.
 (Good luck on them lasting that long!)

 Kirby cucumbers and fresh dill sprigs look to me like pickles.
 But pickles require a whole canning process, right?
 A variety of spices, sterilized canning jars, boiled brine, and achieving a proper seal.
 So what's a lazy girl to do?